 In the paragraphs that follow, we will give an overview and analysis of our compensation program and policies, the material compensation decisions we have made under those programs and policies, and the material factors that we considered in making those decisions.
-Following this section you will find a series of tables containing specific information about the compensation earned or paid in fiscal 2012 to our chief executive officer, chief financial officer, and our next three most highly compensated executive officers.
+Following this section you will find a series of tables containing specific information about the compensation earned or paid in fiscal 2016 to our chief executive officer, chief financial officer, and our next three most highly compensated executive officers.
 Throughout this proxy statement we refer to these individuals as our "named executive officers."
 The discussion below is intended to help you understand the detailed information provided in those tables and put that information into context within our overall compensation program.
+For fiscal 2016, our named executive officers include one former executive officer.
+Mr. Crimmins, who served as our chief financial officer in 2016, resigned from our company effective March 24, 2017.